KeefeAA/SIT329/README.md

 Images are in JPG and BMP format

-The code is compiled C and non-compiled C code + a READ ME txt file.
+The edge detection code is located in the C code folder.
+This folder contains compiled C and non-compiled C code + a READ ME txt file.